A secure browser that protects your privacy is absolutely essential for staying safe online and keeping your data secure from third parties.

 - Other modifications necessary for more privacy and security

 If you want to keep using older add-ons that are no longer supported by Firefox Quantum, you can go with the Firefox Extended Support Release (ESR), or one of the Firefox forks discussed below.
-If you want a privacy-focused version of Firefox for Android, you could go with Firefox focus.
+If you want a privacy-focused version of Firefox for Android, you could try Firefox focus.

 For additional customization and privacy settings, check out the Firefox privacy guide.

-Alex Kontos, the developer behind Waterfox, is also working on an alternative search engine and is a big advocate of online privacy, which is why he removed all of the tracking and other fluff that Mozilla put into Firefox.
-Regarding browser tracking, he explained:
+Alex Kontos, the developer behind Waterfox, is also working on an alternative search engine and is a strong advocate for online privacy, which is why he removed all of the tracking and other non-essential items, as he explained:

 We offer complete anonymity.
 It’s a moral issue.
 You don’t want to feel that there is always someone looking over your shoulder when you’re online, so I removed all the tracking features.

-From a privacy perspective, Waterfox is much better than Firefox by default – especially for those who don’t trust Mozilla after all the different privacy issues.
+From a privacy perspective, Waterfox is much better than Firefox by default – especially for those who don’t trust Mozilla after all the recent privacy issues.
 But from a security standpoint, Firefox would be slightly better, due to faster updates.
-Nonetheless, Waterfox is a solid option that is somewhat popular among privacy-conscious users.
+Nonetheless, Waterfox remains a popular Firefox alternative among privacy-focused users.

 - Based on Firefox 56 (with ESR security patches)